NellyMudi/turboAPI/README.md

 - 🔐 **Authentication**: JWT-based authentication with signup and login endpoints
 - 📘 **Course Management**: Create and browse courses with detailed information
-- 💳 **Mock Payment System**: Simulate course registration with payment processing
+- 💳 **Multiple Payment Methods**: Support for MTN Mobile Money, Orange Money, and Credit Card payments
 - 📁 **Course Materials**: Protected access to course materials based on registration and payment status
 - 📝 **API Documentation**: Swagger UI for exploring and testing the API
 - 📋 **Simple Database**: JSON file-based storage that requires no external database setup
+- 📊 **Payment Analytics**: Track payment statistics and history

 ## API Endpoints